the-louie/appdaemon_frigate_notifier/README.md

 1. **Event Detection**: The app listens to MQTT messages from Frigate
 2. **Event Processing**: Only processes 'end' events to avoid duplicate notifications
-3. **Priority Assignment**: Automatically determines event priority based on zones and labels
-4. **Queue Management**: Events are queued with priority ordering for processing
+3. **Event Processing**: Events are queued for efficient processing
 4. **Zone Filtering**: If `only_zones` is enabled, skips events without zone entries
 5. **Media Download**: Downloads video clips with 30s timeout and 2s retries, falls back to snapshots
 6. **User Filtering**: Checks each user's preferences (labels, zones, cameras, cooldown, priority)